-RMPrepUSB is another popular USB speed test software used by a lot of people.
+RMPrepUSB is great tool to test USB speed.
 It has so many features compared to most other pieces of software.
 It can do so many different things to USB drives.

 Of course, the most important feature is the read and write speed test.
 Run RMPrepUSB and select your USB drive from the top, click the Test Speed button in the lower right to run the test.

 Last but not least is Flash Drive/Card Tester.
-It’s a tool to check your removable USB flash drives, Compact Flash cards or SD cards for read and write errors, while showing the speed of the drive at the same time.
+It’s a tool to check your removable USB flash drives, Compact Flash cards, or SD cards for reading and writing errors while showing the speed of the drive at the same time.

-Think of running multiple tests at the same time, this saves your time by quiet a lot if you check multiple USB drives. the results are easy to read; located at the bottom.
+Think of running multiple tests at the same time, this saves your time quite a lot if you check multiple USB drives. the results are easy to read; located at the bottom.

-It can read many things from one USB drives, making it a very convenient USB speed test software.
+It can read many things from one USB drive, making it a very convenient USB speed test software.